NorCal: 510-901-5375 | SoCal: 818-658-2174

 How Long Does Probate Take?

 Under California law, the executor must have probate completed within one year of being assigned as executor.
 However, the probate process typically takes between nine months and 18 months to resolve fully.
-This timeline can vary depending on the circumstances of the estate and the complexity of the assets within the estate.
+This timeline can vary depending on the circumstances of the estate planning and the complexity of the assets within the estate.
 If you would like to speed up the process and ensure there are no delays, our team of estate planning attorneys is here to help.

 What Does a Probate Lawyer Do?